If I were to ask you if your school was protected against carbon monoxide danger, would you be able to tell me how and where?

 Less than 8% were protected with detection devices.
 It's time for change.

-It's time to understand the MODERN RISKS of carbon monoxide in schools and daycares.
+It's time to understand the MODERN RISKS of carbon monoxide in today's educational + care environments.

-Our first-of-its-kind CO in Schools case study breaks it down for you.
+Our first-of-its-kind Carbon Monoxide in US Schools + Daycares Case Study breaks it down for you.

 "I was just your average mom.
 And then my kids were poisoned."